DevJobalia/SOLID-BMS/timeline.md

 # 20/6/2025

-- missing relation
-  - user and booking
-  - show and seat
-- check for cyclic relation
-  - show and movie
-  - seat and show
 - FOR ALL ENTITIES CHECK THIS
   - DEFINE ALL FUNCTION
   - implement functions & 2.
 ADMIN OPS REQUIRE PASSING PASSWORD